First and Second Year English Program (FSE)

 The following scores require that completion of the 6-hour written communication learning outcome.
 Students who have received these scores should enroll in English 101.

-- International Baccalaureate (IB) Scores of 4 or below
+• International Baccalaureate (IB) HL score of 3 or below

-If the requirement you want the course to fulfill is a written communication requirement (the equivalent of ENGL 101, 102, or 200-level), you should contact Dr. Lancaster, sonyal@ku.edu, the Associate Director of First- and Second-year English.
-If you want the course to fulfill a humanities requirement or to be the equivalent of a 300-level-or-above English course, you should contact Dr. Mary Klayder, mklayder@ku.edu, Associate Director of Undergraduate Studies for the Department of English.
+If the requirement you want the course to fulfill is a written communication requirement (the equivalent of ENGL 101 or 102), you should contact Dr. Lancaster, sonyal@ku.edu, the Director of First Year Writing.
+If you want the course to fulfill a humanities requirement or to be the equivalent of a 200-level-or-above English course, you should contact Dr. Mary Klayder, mklayder@ku.edu, Associate Director of Undergraduate Studies for the Department of English.

 As a general rule, students perform best in classes they attend regularly.
-This guideline is especially relevant for the required English courses because of the written work, discussion of various rhetorical principles, and peer review done in class.
-Students are expected to attend all regularly scheduled meetings of their class, including those directly before and after vacation periods).
-According to University policy, (University Senate Rules and Regulations) students may be exempt from required class activities at times of mandated religious observances.
-Students with a verifiable medical crisis (their own or that of a relative or friend) may be excused from being present for scheduled examinations and in-class papers.
-Students must follow the attendance policy outlined in the instructor’s syllabus.
+This guideline is especially relevant for first-year writing courses because of the writing workshops, discussions, and activities done in class to prepare students to successfully write their projects.
+Students are expected to attend all regularly scheduled meetings of their class, including those directly before and after vacation periods.
+According to University Senate Rules and Regulations, students may be exempt from required class activities for the following reasons:

 First, it is extremely important that you discuss this problem with your teacher as soon as possible: either stop by during your teacher's office hours or, if those times are not convenient for you, make an appointment with your teacher to see them at another time.
 During that meeting, explain your problem or concern to the teacher and ask them for feedback on the situation.
 Frequently, students and teachers find that they can resolve problems in this way.

-If you've already met with your teacher and the two of you have not managed to generate a workable solution to the situation, you may make an appointment with Dr. Lancaster (sonyal@ku.edu) the Director of First- and Second-year English or Dr. Reiff, (mjreiff@ku.edu) the Director or Composition, to further discuss the situation.
-At that meeting, you will present your understanding of the situation and describe what steps you've taken to resolve it (such as meeting with the teacher).
+If you’ve already met with your teacher and the two of you have not managed to generate a workable solution to the situation, you may make an appointment with Dr. Lancaster (sonyal@ku.edu), the Director of First Year Writing, or Dr. Reiff (mjreiff@ku.edu), the Director of Composition, to further discuss the situation.
+At that meeting, you will present your understanding of the situation and describe what steps you’ve taken to resolve it (such as meeting with the teacher).
 They will talk with you about what next steps might be taken.

-a. all written work for the semester along with the original assignments
+1. All written work for the semester along with the original assignments.

 For Instructors

-Current Instructors can find more information, policies, and resources in the Manual for Teachers, as well as the shared instructor Blackboard sites.
+Current Instructors can find more information, policies, and resources in the Manual for Teachers, as well as the shared instructor Canvas sites.

 Graduate Teaching Assistants in English teach twelve credit hours (four sections) per academic year.
 GTAs usually teach English 101 and 102, first year composition courses.
 After their first two years of teaching, GTAs may have the opportunity to teach more advanced classes.

-During their first year teaching in the Department, all new GTAs are required to attend a pre-semester orientation, to take “English 801: Study and Teaching of Writing” (3 credit hours) in the Fall, and to take “English 802: Practicum in the Teaching of College English” (1 credit hour) in the Spring.
+During their first year of teaching in the Department, all new GTAs are required to attend a pre-semester orientation and to take “English 801: Study and Teaching of Writing” (2 credit hours in Fall; 1 hour credit in Spring).

-The Department sets the maximum size of classes that new teachers teach their first semester at 20.
+The Department sets the maximum size of classes that new teachers instruct in their first semester at 20.
 In their first semester, new teachers will work from a common syllabus and will have the opportunity to discuss writing assignments and best practices in English 801, as well as receiving guidance and feedback from the Teaching Mentor, an experienced teacher in the program.
-In the English 802 practicum, teachers will work from a common syllabus or have their syllabi approved by the instructor of this course prior to distributing them to students.

 Staff Development Sessions